auto scaling observability

 1. Faster troubleshooting: By providing detailed insights into system behavior, observability helps teams quickly identify and resolve issues, minimizing downtime and improving system reliability.

-2. Proactive monitoring: Observability allows teams to detect potential problems before they become critical issues, enabling proactive measures to prevent service disruptions.
+2. Proactive monitoring: Observability allows teams to detect potential problems before they become critical, enabling proactive measures to prevent service disruptions.

 3. Improved collaboration: With observability, different teams, such as developers, operations, and support, can have a shared understanding of the system’s behavior, leading to improved collaboration and faster incident response.

-On the other hand, monitoring focuses on collecting and analyzing metrics to assess the health and performance of a system.
+On the other hand, monitoring focuses on collecting and analyzing metrics to assess a system’s health and performance.
 It involves setting up predefined thresholds or rules and generating alerts based on specific conditions.

 Key Features of Monitoring: